 “You have a divine right to abundance, and if you are anything less than a millionaire, you haven’t had your fair share.”
 Stuart Wilde

-Start by reading George Clason’s book: “The Richest Man of Babylon”, written in 1926 and one of the great all-time classics about success.
+Start by reading George Clason’s book: “The Richest Man of Babylon”, written in 1926, and one of the great all-time classics about success.
 The first principle shared by the hero in this tale is “Pay yourself first”.
-In other words, put 10% of all your earnings to one side in order to make them work for you.
+In other words, put 10% of all your earnings to one side to make them work for you.
 They will only serve as an investment for your retirement (or before).